-Over the last few years Kirk McKusick has been working on something called "Soft Updates".
-This is based on an idea proposed by Greg Ganger and Yale Patt that imposing a partial ordering on the buffer cache operations would permit the requirement for synchronous writing of directory entries to be removed from the FFS code.
-Thus, a large performance increase of disk writing performance.
+Soft Updates is based on an idea proposed by Greg Ganger and Yale Patt and developed for FreeBSD by Kirk McKusick.
+SoftUpdates imposes a partial ordering on the buffer cache operations which permits the requirement for synchronous writing of directory entries to be removed from the FFS code.
+Thus, a large performance increase is seen in disk writing performance.